Do you want to know how to rank number one on Pinterest and get thousands of page views (using Pinterest SEO) to your website every single day?

-So if your words are completely half-hazard and you have random pins, which have been collected over the years, and are just laying there and gathering dust, then this is the right time for you to actually clean up your boards and to make sure that only the right pins are in the right boards.
+So if your words are completely random and you have random pins, which have been collected over the years, and are just laying there and gathering dust, then this is the right time for you to actually clean up your boards and to make sure that only the right pins are in the right boards.
 And there are no irrelevant pins which are in your Pinterest account.

 And finally, you can also optimize your pins with accurate keyword description.
 So make sure that you only add keywords to your pin descriptions that are highly relevant, specific, and actually represent what your brand and business is all about.